 - the Average Packet Loss DL IE, if the second bit, "Average Packet Loss DL" of the Report Characteristics for Data Collection IE included in the DATA COLLECTION REQUEST message is set to "1" and if the measurement object is admitted by gNB-CU-UP;

-- the Average Packet Loss UL IE, if the third bit, "Average Packet Loss UL" of the Report Characteristics for Data Collection IE included in the DATA COLLECTION REQUEST message is set to "1" and if the measurement object is admitted by gNB-CU-UP.
+- the Average Packet Loss UL IE, if the third bit, "Average Packet Loss UL" of the Report Characteristics for Data Collection IE included in the DATA COLLECTION REQUEST message is set to "1" and if the measurement object is admitted by gNB-CU-UP.<<<<<<<<<<<<<<<<<<<< Next Change >>>>>>>>>>>>>>>>>>>>

-Editor’s Note: The procedure text can be further refined.

-<<<<<<<<<<<<<<<<<<<< Next Change >>>>>>>>>>>>>>>>>>>>
+8.2.BB Data Collection Reporting

+8.2.BB.1 General

+This procedure is initiated by an gNB-CU-UP to report information accepted by the gNB-CU-CP following a successful Data Collection Reporting Initiation procedure.

+The procedure uses non UE-associated signalling.

+8.2.BB.2 Successful Operation

+Figure 8.2.BB.2-1: Data Collection Reporting, successful operation

+The gNB-CU-UP shall report the accepted information in DATA COLLECTION UPDATE message.
+The accepted information is the information that was successfully initiated during the preceding Data Collection Reporting Initiation procedure.

+If some results of the accepted information in DATA COLLECTION UPDATE message are missing, the gNB-CU-CP shall consider that these results were not available at the gNB-CU-UP.

+8.2.BB.3 Unsuccessful Operation

+Not applicable.

+8.2.BB.4 Abnormal Conditions

 8.3 Bearer Context Management procedures